MediScribe/docjet-mobile/docs/current/explicit-di.md

 8.  **[⚠️] Update `injection_container.dart` to Use Composition**
     *   [✓] 8.1 RED: Write integration tests verifying overrides - Tests exist in `integration_test/app_test.dart`
     *   [✓] 8.2 GREEN: Update container to support overrides - Override system implemented
-    *   [❌] 8.3 REFACTOR: Apply explicit composition pattern - NOT DONE, still using service locator for component resolution
+    *   [⚠️] 8.3 REFACTOR: Apply explicit composition pattern
+        * What: Update `injection_container.dart` to use the instance-based `DioFactory`.
+        * How: Registered `DioFactory` singleton.
+Updated named `Dio` registrations (`basicDio`, `authenticatedDio`) to use the factory instance.
+Made registrations idempotent with `isRegistered` checks.
+Updated `JobRemoteDataSource` to use `authenticatedDio`.
+        * Findings: DI container now uses the explicit `DioFactory`. `injection_container_test.dart` required a workaround (re-registering `MockAuthSessionProvider`) to pass, indicating potential fragility in test setup vs. `init()` interaction.
+Other components within `init()` might still resolve dependencies via `sl()` directly instead of composition.

 ### Phase 4: Client Code Migration

-9.  **[❌] Refactor DioFactory for Full Explicit DI**
+9.  **[✓] Refactor DioFactory for Full Explicit DI**
-    *   [❌] 9.1 RED: Write tests for fully explicit DioFactory (no service locator) - NOT STARTED
+    *   [✓] 9.1 RED: Write tests for fully explicit DioFactory (no service locator)
+        * What: Add tests to `dio_factory_test.dart` that instantiate `DioFactory` directly with a mock `AppConfigInterface` and call instance methods.
+        * How: Added `Instance-Based DioFactory` test group.
+        * Findings: New tests added successfully, initially failed due to unimplemented class/methods.
-    *   [❌] 9.2 GREEN: Implement explicit constructor DioFactory - NOT STARTED, still static methods using service locator
+    *   [✓] 9.2 GREEN: Implement explicit constructor DioFactory
+        * What: Convert `DioFactory` to a class with a constructor accepting `AppConfigInterface`.
+        * How: Modified `lib/core/auth/infrastructure/dio_factory.dart`.
+        * Findings: Class implemented, constructor added, service locator (`sl`) removed from instance methods.
-    *   [❌] 9.3 REFACTOR: Replace static methods with instance methods - NOT STARTED
+    *   [✓] 9.3 REFACTOR: Replace static methods with instance methods
+        * What: Convert static factory methods to instance methods and ensure tests pass.
+        * How: Modified `lib/core/auth/infrastructure/dio_factory.dart` methods.
+Refactored legacy tests in `dio_factory_test.dart` to use the instance-based approach instead of skipping/deleting them, ensuring all tests compile and pass.
+        * Findings: Methods converted.
+All tests in `dio_factory_test.dart` now use the instance-based factory and pass.
-10. **[❌] Update Remaining Factory Methods**
+10. **[⚠️] Update Remaining Factory Methods**
-    *   [❌] 10.1 RED: Update all tests to use the explicit DI approach - NOT STARTED
+    *   [✓] 10.1 RED: Update all tests to use the explicit DI approach
+        * What: Refactor tests to use the instance-based `DioFactory` approach
+        * How: Modified test files like `dio_factory_test.dart`, `api_domain_test.dart`, and `injection_container_test.dart`
+        * Findings: Identified and resolved a critical issue in `injection_container_test.dart`.
+The test previously required a hack (re-registering `MockAuthSessionProvider` *after* `di.init()`) because `di.init()` didn't ensure `AuthSessionProvider` was available when needed by `JobRemoteDataSource`.
+          - **The Fix**: Added an explicit call to `AuthModule.register(sl);` within `di.init()`, after core dependencies like `DioFactory` are registered but before dependent components like `JobRemoteDataSource`.
+          - **Why it Works**: `AuthModule.register()` checks `getIt.isRegistered<AuthSessionProvider>()` before attempting registration.
+In the test, `MockAuthSessionProvider` is registered in `setUp`.
+When `di.init()` now calls `AuthModule.register()`, it correctly finds the existing mock and skips registering the real `SecureStorageAuthSessionProvider`, thus respecting the test setup.
+          - **Remaining Fragility**: While this fix works and removes the test hack, it still relies on the *order* of operations: test `setUp` must register the mock *before* `di.init()` calls `AuthModule.register()`.
+True explicit composition would eliminate this temporal coupling.
-    *   [❌] 10.2 GREEN: Update factory methods to take explicit dependencies - NOT STARTED
+    *   [⚠️] 10.2 GREEN: Update factory methods to take explicit dependencies
+        * What: Identify other factory methods that need to be updated for explicit DI
+        * How: Analyzed the code to find components that still use service locator pattern
+        * Findings: `AuthSessionProvider` is a key dependency used by `JobRemoteDataSource` and `JobRepository`.
+These components are correctly receiving the provider via constructor, but the provider itself is registered in both `injection_container.dart` (commented out) and `AuthModule.register()`.
+This creates a conflict during testing when tests register their own mock but `AuthModule.register()` overwrites it.
-    *   [❌] 10.3 REFACTOR: Deprecate old methods and document new approach - NOT STARTED
+    *   [❌] 10.3 REFACTOR: Remove old methods and fully commit to explicit DI
+        * What: Eliminate all static factory methods and service locator dependencies
+        * How: Convert remaining static methods to instance methods, force class instantiation with explicit constructor dependencies
+        * Findings: This approach aligns better with our goals than deprecation - clean break from GetIt in business logic, no transitional code to maintain
 11. **[❌] Update Call Sites Incrementally**
     *   [❌] 11.1 RED: Create tests for call sites with explicit parameters - NOT STARTED
     *   [❌] 11.2 GREEN: Update call sites for explicit dependencies - NOT STARTED